MATR

 Concetto

-La forza dell’immagine mi affascina e mi ha altrettanto intrigata l’idea di poter fondere in uno spettacolo molteplici linguaggi che ho negli anni sperimentato e studiato; prima di intraprendere la via del teatro e delle arti performative, ho infatti studiato grafica, design e belle arti.
+La forza dell’immagine mi incanta e mi ha altrettanto intrigata l’idea di poter fondere in uno spettacolo molteplici linguaggi che ho negli anni sperimentato e studiato; prima di intraprendere la via del teatro e delle arti performative, ho infatti studiato grafica, design e belle arti.

 La scena l’ho immaginata bianca, completamente bianca.
 Uno spazio bianco e apparentemente intatto, freddo, ordinato, vuoto.
 Uno spazio quasi disumano.